Amundsen, Roald (1872–1928) A Norwegian explorer. In 1911, Roald Amendsen became the first man to reach the South Pole.

 Livingstone, David (1813–1873) Scottish missionary and explorer.
 David Livingstone was the first European to see the Victoria Falls and to cross Africa from east to west.

-Magellan, Ferdinand (c.1480–1521) Ferdinand Magellan was a Spanish explorer whose fleet of ships was the first to sail around the world.
+Magellan, Ferdinand (c.1480–1521) Ferdinand Magellan was a Spanish explorer whose fleet of ships, in the service of Portugal, was the first to sail around the world.